shurrey/Blackboard-docsSite/dvba/developer-ami.md

 ---
 layout: post
 title: "Developer AMI"
-purple-text-title: "Using the Blackboard Learn AMI for REST and LTI Development"
 id: DBVA-dev-ami
 categories: DVBA
 ---

+# Using the Blackboard Learn AMI for REST and LTI Development

 This document outlines usage of the Blackboard REST and LTI Developer AMI made available via the Amazon AWS Marketplace.

 #### Overview